Apidog

 Create a New API Endpoint

-Enter the Fields
+Enter Fields for API

 2. In the API endpoint, go to the Authorization tab and select Basic Authorization.